If you are currently staking on Ethereum 2.0, the proof of stake (PoS) network, you are likely earning around 8% APY.

 In December 2020, the first component - the Beacon Chain - of the ETH 2 upgrade was complete, enabling a transition from proof of work (PoW) protocol to proof of stake (PoS) protocol.
 It is a new way to secure the Ethereum blockchain.

-There's a long way to go, yet with two more stages to complete.
-Sometime this year (2021), phase 1.5 is to merge the Beacon chain with the current Ethereum mainnet, which precedes the multi-phase rollout of shard chains planned for 2022.
+There's a long way to go, yet with two more stages to complete - phase 1.5 to merge the Beacon chain with the current Ethereum mainnet, which precedes the multi-phase rollout of shard chains planned for 2022.
 Shard chains spread the load of the Ethereum network across 64 new chains.

 What this means is: